 You’ve finally adjusted to the work culture of millennials, and now, the first wave of Gen Z has graduated from college.
 Fasten your seatbelt and be prepared for Gen-Zers in the workplace.

 Generation Z is comprised of young adults born between 1997 to 2010.
 They grew up during the bad times—the aftermath of 9/11, the succeeding terrorist attacks, the Iraq war, and the Great Recession.
 They witnessed people around them lose their jobs, their homes, and their savings.
 These experiences are ingrained in them.

 Gen-Z was born and raised at a time when the internet is already a great part of everyday life.
 They were kids when cellular phones became popular, and they’re used to being connected.
 Technology is not a new concept to them; they’re natives of the digital world.
 It’s something they’re simply used to.

 What does this mean for you?
-As an HR professional or recruiting consultant, you need to contextualize your strategies to help the new Gen Z employees love your company.
+As an HR professional or recruiting consultant in the Philippines, you need to contextualize your strategies to help the new Gen Z employees love your company.
 Here’s what you can do.